yimuw/yimu-blog/comms/shared_mem/README.md

 The reader2 process reads the images, does the Canny edge detection and displays the edge images.

+### More readers

+You can run multiple reader1 or reader2 together.

 ## 4. Licence

 BSD license

-Optional but appreciated: If you benefit from the work, you can ONLY ask author leetcode **easy** questions.
+Optional but appreciated:

+leetcode-easy license: If you benefit from the work, you can ONLY ask author leetcode **easy** questions.